qpdf/qpdf/manual/cli.rst

    Specifies a password for accessing encrypted, password-protected files.
 To read the password from a file or standard input, you can use :qpdf:ref:`--password-file`.
-You can also use :samp:`@filename` or :samp:`@-` (see :ref:`invocation`) to put the password in a file or pass it via standard input, but you would do so by specifying the entire :samp:`--password={password}` option in the file.
-Syntax such as :samp:`--password=@filename` won't work since :samp:`@filename` is not recognized in the middle of an argument.

    Prior to 8.4.0, in the case of passwords that contain characters that fall outside of 7-bit US-ASCII, qpdf left the burden of supplying properly encoded encryption and decryption passwords to the user.
 Starting in qpdf 8.4.0, qpdf does this automatically in most cases.
 For an in-depth discussion, please see :ref:`unicode-passwords`.
 Previous versions of this manual described workarounds using the :command:`iconv` command.
-Such workarounds are no longer required or recommended with qpdf 8.4.0.
+Such workarounds are no longer required or recommended starting with qpdf 8.4.0.
 However, for backward compatibility, qpdf attempts to detect those workarounds and do the right thing in most cases.

 .. qpdf:option:: --password-file=filename